 Pachypodium rutenbergianum Vatke

-Pachypodium rutenbergianum is a small, caudiciform, succulent tree, up to 26 feet (8 m) high, and its trunk up to 2 feet (60 cm) in diameter at base.
-Branches are clothed with oblong-lanceolate leaves, up to 5 inches (12.5 cm) long and up to 1.6 inches (4 cm) wide, and with spines up to 0.5 inch (1.2 cm) long.
+Pachypodium rutenbergianum is a small caudiciform tree with branches that are clothed with oblong-lanceolate leaves.
+It grows up to 26 feet (8 m) tall.
+The trunk is up to 2 feet (60 cm) in diameter at the base.
+Leaves are up to 5 inches (12.5 cm) long and up to 1.6 inches (4 cm) wide.
+Spines are up to 0.5 inches (1.2 cm) long.
 Flowers are white with yellow centers.